upleveled/system-setup/windows.md

     git config --global init.defaultBranch main
     ```
     This step will change the default Git branch from `master` to `main` (see https://github.com/github/renaming).<br><br>
+27. Copy and run each of these lines separately in Hyper.<br><br>
+    ```bash
+    git config --global core.autocrlf false
+    git config --global core.eol lf
+    ```
+    This step will improve compatibility between Windows line breaks and those from other operating systems.
-27. Go back to GitHub, and go to your profile page by clicking on your avatar at the top right and selecting **Your profile**<br><br>
+28. Go back to GitHub, and go to your profile page by clicking on your avatar at the top right and selecting **Your profile**<br><br>
     <img src="./general-8-github-your-profile.png"><br><br>
     Copy the `github.com/...` URL in the address bar of your browser, for use in the next step.
-28. Open the Start menu and start Slack.
+29. Open the Start menu and start Slack.
 Log in to the UpLeveled Slack.
 Send your GitHub profile URL to Antje.
-29. Open the start menu, type "Settings" and open the app (or click on the cog on the left).
+30. Open the start menu, type "Settings" and open the app (or click on the cog on the left).
 Select "System" and "About".
 Under "Device specifications", click the Copy button and paste this to Antje.
 Under "Windows specifications", click the Copy button and paste this to Antje.
-30. On your phone, go to the app store and install Slack on your phone.
+31. On your phone, go to the app store and install Slack on your phone.
 Log in to the UpLeveled Slack.

 ## Optional Software